Canon SX620 vs Panasonic G85

 It is notable that the G85 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX620 does not feature such a mic input.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the G85 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G85 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX620 and G85 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Panasonic G85 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX620 and the Panasonic G85?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.